Skip to content

 Public reporting indicates that the incident involved the theft of internal documents from the organization, which operates as a major cooperative for independent distributors across France.
 The company specializes in hardware, tools, industrial supplies through its QUOFI division, and agricultural equipment.
 Headquartered in Poitiers, COFAQ supports hundreds of retail points of sale and independent merchants with centralized purchasing and logistics via platforms such as COFALOG.

-Available details confirm the data was posted to the group’s leak site, though the exact volume and specific types of files remain unclear from current public reporting.
+Available details state the data was posted to the group’s leak site, though the exact volume and specific types of files remain unclear from current public reporting.
 No confirmed count of affected individuals has been released, but any personal or business contact information contained in the internal files would now be exposed.
 The listing appeared on June 18, 2026, consistent with the group’s typical publication timeline after exfiltration.

 Why This Matters for You and Your Family